Modified affine Hecke algebras and quiver Hecke algebras of type $A$: Preliminary

-\begin{lem} The $K$-algebra ${\H}^+_n(q)$ is isomorphic to the abstract $K$-algebra defined by generators $T_1,\cdots,T_{n-1},X_1,\cdots,X_{n}$ and relations (\ref{1}), (\ref{2}), (\ref{3}), (\ref{6}), (\ref{7}) together with the relations $X_iX_k=X_kX_i$, $\forall\,1\leq i,k\leq n$. \end{lem}
+\begin{lem} The $K$-algebra ${\H}^+_n(q)$ is isomorphic to the abstract $K$-algebra defined by generators $T_1,\dots,T_{n-1},X_1,\dots,X_{n}$ and relations (\ref{1}), (\ref{2}), (\ref{3}), (\ref{6}), (\ref{7}) together with the relations $X_iX_k=X_kX_i$, $\forall\,1\leq i,k\leq n$. \end{lem}

-\begin{proof} Let $\H^+$ be the abstract $K$-algebra which is defined by generators $T_1,\cdots,T_{n-1}$, $X_1,\cdots,X_{n}$ and relations (\ref{1}), (\ref{2}), (\ref{3}), (\ref{6}), (\ref{7}) together with the relations $X_iX_k=X_kX_i$, $\forall\,1\leq i,k\leq n$.
+\begin{proof} Let $\H^+$ be the abstract $K$-algebra which is defined by generators $T_1,\dots,T_{n-1}$, $X_1,\dots,X_{n}$ and relations (\ref{1}), (\ref{2}), (\ref{3}), (\ref{6}), (\ref{7}) together with the relations $X_iX_k=X_kX_i$, $\forall\,1\leq i,k\leq n$.
 To prove that $\H^+\cong {\H}^+_n(q)$, it suffices to show that the elements in $\H^+$ which are of the form (\ref{pluspart}) form a $K$-basis of $\H^+$.

 It is easy to see that the elements in $\H^+$ which are of the form (\ref{pluspart}) generates $\H^+$ as a $K$-linear space.
 Moreover, the following formulae also defines a representation $\rho^+_q$ of $\H^+$ on $P_n$.
-Using this representation $\rho^+_q$ it is easy to check that the elements in $\H^+$ which are of the form (\ref{pluspart}) are $K$-linearly independent and hence form a $K$-basis of $\H^+$, as required.
-It turns out that $\rho^+_q$ is a faithful polynomial representation of $\H^+\cong {\H}^+_n(q)$. \end{proof}
+Using this representation $\rho^+_q$ it is easy to check that the elements in $\H^+$ which are of the form (\ref{pluspart}) are $K$-linearly independent and hence form a $K$-basis of $\H^+$ and $\rho^+_q$ is a faithful polynomial representation of $\H^+\cong {\H}^+_n(q)$. \end{proof}